Initializing a Linux Data Disk (Less Than or Equal to 2 TiB)

 2

-- The fsck option, which means whether to use fsck to check the disk during startup.
+The fsck option, which means whether to use fsck to check this file system during startup.- 2: Check this file system after the root file system (used for non-root file systems).

-- (Optional) Verify that auto mount takes effect.
+- (Optional) Verify that auto-mount has taken effect.

-You can restart the server to check whether auto mount takes effect.
-Alternatively, you can perform the following steps to simulate auto mount.
+You can restart the server to check if auto-mount takes effect.
+Alternatively, you can perform the following steps to simulate auto-mount.

-- To verify auto mount, unmount the partitions first.
+- To verify that auto-mount has taken effect, unmount the partitions first.

 umount /dev/vdb1